yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 By plugging KML files to the [GPS Visualizer](http://www.gpsvisualizer.com/) you can browse the map interactively.
 Here is [the online interactive map](/static/wdriving/ba-live-map.html) for Bratislava wardriving (2 or 3 WiFis are obviously mis-localized as we never been to Cunovo).
+If the map is not working for you in the browser try downloading and opening it locally or upload KML to the [GPS Visualizer](http://www.gpsvisualizer.com/).

 Below are the results from the Wardriving experiment, combining both data sets - Wiggle and Kismet.